 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-West Point on the Eno is a 404-acre incredible natural park situated along a two-mile stretch of the picturesque Eno River North Roxboro Lane, Six miles north of Durham Centre.
-You can enjoy a nice relaxing picnic and stroll around the grounds or take a walk on one of the park trails through the woods.
+West Point on The Eno Park is a popular hiking destination in Durham, NC.
+The park is a 404-acre incredible natural park along a two-mile stretch of the picturesque Eno River North Roxboro Lane, Six miles north of Durham Centre.
+The elevation gain of the trail is 45 feet to 193 feet.
+The trail is generally considered an easy to moderately challenging trail route.
+Visitors can enjoy a nice relaxing picnic, stroll around the grounds, or walk on one of the park trails through the woods.
 The park is nestled in the hills, and this sheltered area is ideal for company picnics, parties, concerts, performances, and other large group gatherings.
-The first mill built in the Eno was named Synott's Mill, which started operating in 1752 by Michael Synott, an almost legendary pioneer who had problems in his personal life and appeared in court often.
+The first mill built in the Eno was named Synott's Mill, which started operating in 1752 by Michael Synott, an almost legendary pioneer.
 The center can hold up to 4,000 people and has a wide-open terrain.
-A visit to the west point is an excellent day to get away and enjoy nature's peace and serenity.
-West Point on the Enoffords free entry.
-The park gates open year-round daily, from 8 a.m. to dark.
+A visit to West Point is an excellent day to get away and enjoy nature's peace and serenity.
+West Point on the Eno offers free entry.

 Specialty: